Quick Start Guide

 in the input

-folder and an EOS table file in the data
+folder (and a precomputed EOS table file in the data

 Possible inputs for the module: